Reclaiming History: Contents

-The book is divided into several major parts, including a detailed chronology of the events of the assassination, as well as an exploration of the major conspiracy theories, a chapter on the trial of Jack Ruby, and a chapter featuring Bugliosi's interviews with Marina Oswald.
+The book is divided into several parts, including a detailed chronology of the events of the assassination, as well as an exploration of numerous conspiracy theories, a chapter on the trial of Jack Ruby, and a chapter featuring Bugliosi's interviews with Marina Oswald.
 Bugliosi also provides a "partial list of assassins...whom one or more conspiracy theorists have actually named and identified as having fired a weapon at Kennedy".
-The list includes 82 names.

-Critical and commercial reception
+Critical reception

-In a review for The New York Times, Bryan Burrough wrote: "Bugliosi is refreshing because he doesn’t just pick apart the conspiracy theorists.
+In a review for The New York Times, Bryan Burrough wrote: "Bugliosi is refreshing because he doesn't just pick apart the conspiracy theorists.
 He ridicules them, and by name, writing that 'most of them are as kooky as a $3 bill.'"
-Alex Kingsbury of U.S. News & World Report described it as "the most exhaustive of the countless narratives that have been written about that fateful day in Dallas."
-According to Steve Donoghue of Open Letters Monthly: "Reclaiming History, in addition to being the longest book ever written on the subject of the Kennedy assassination, is also the most enjoyable of them all to read."
-Tim Shipman of The Telegraph said: "Mr Bugliosi... has turned up no new killer fact.
+Alex Kingsbury of U.S. News & World Report described it as "the most exhaustive of the countless narratives that have been written about that fateful day in Dallas".

+An extensive review in The Federal Lawyer sees merit in some aspects of the book, writing that "there is no denying that Bugliosi's herculean effort is a historic and important contribution", but observes that Bugliosi's selective approach to evidence, inaccuracies of fact, and use of slurs against critics of the Warren Commission detract from it.
+The reviewer observes that: "history is not being reclaimed, it is being reframed...by Bugliosi's knowingly omitting and citing material out of context.
+Examples similar to Bugliosi’s selective presentation of the bullet evidence abound...His incessant hurling of slurs...inevitably carries a whiff of buffoonery and anxious self-promotion about it.
+And that’s particularly the case when he’s flat-out wrong on the facts."
+The reviewer for Kirkus Reviews expresses similar sentiments, observing that while the point of Reclaiming History is to "dismantle [conspiracy] theories one by one, in sometimes tedious and overladen detail...Bugliosi does himself and his argument no favors with his tone of flippancy and dismissiveness"; nevertheless they describe the book as "oddly fascinating".

+Tim Shipman of The Telegraph wrote: "Mr Bugliosi... has turned up no new killer fact.
 His technique instead is to expose the double-think and distortions of the conspiracy theorists."
-Kirkus Reviews said the point of Reclaiming History is to "dismantle [conspiracy] theories one by one, in sometimes tedious and overladen detail".
-Kirkus added that "Bugliosi does himself and his argument no favors with his tone of flippancy and dismissiveness," but described the book as "oddly fascinating".

-The book has also faced criticism.
 Reviewing the book's introduction and sections on Robert F. Kennedy's views of the assassination, David Talbot of Salon, wrote that "Bugliosi is a courtroom lawyer, not a historian or investigative journalist.
-He is clearly more interested in arguing his case than in sorting with an open mind through the piles of evidence that have been amassed over the years...His claims for himself are filled with courtroom bombast: 'My only master and my only mistress are the facts and objectivity.'"
+He is clearly more interested in arguing his case than in sorting with an open mind through the piles of evidence that have been amassed over the years...Trying to claim the anti-conspiracy corner as his own, he attempts to muscle [earlier author Gerald] Posner off his turf, attacking his fellow conspiracy critic for his distortions and omissions.
+But Bugliosi is equally guilty of cooking the facts to make his case."